rdewolff/temple/README.md

   register many times the same trigger?
 - how to pass parameter from a view to a component index.js ?
 - No distinct query in Derby/Racer ?
+- wrong model events don't necesserly show error when not used correctly. they simply die silently.
+TODO: example.

 ## Mail to Derby.js Google group